kmarsyd/training.artemis.rds/_episodes/01-intro.md

 # What is the Research Data Store?

 Artemis is not backed up.
 Its hardware is geared towards processing.
-We have a dedicated set of machines for safe data storage, collectively referred to asthe Research Data Store (RDS).
+We have a dedicated set of machines for safe data storage, collectively referred to as the Research Data Store (RDS).
 RDS has two “flavours”: ***Research Computing Optimised Storage (RCOS)*** and ***‘classic’ RDS***.
-While the names differ, they are both RDS: both backed up, and both linked to a project via the Researcher Dashboard(DashR).
+While the names differ, they are both RDS: both backed up, and both linked to a project via the Researcher Dashboard (DashR).
 However, they are separate machines, so each project in DashR can have only one or the other.

 When you fill in a DashR form, if you select Artemis HPC access for your project, the default selection for RDS is RCOS.
 You may change this to ‘classic’ RDS if this suits your needs best.

 ***RCOS is a Linux-style data storage service***, accessible via SFTP from an RCOS server.
-You can also access RCOS from an Artemis session, as RCOS is ‘mounted’ (appears as an accessible drive on) the Artemis HPC.
-Data can thus be easily moved between RCOS and Artemis using a variety of methods such as ‘cp’, ‘scp’, ‘rsync’ etc. However, RCOS is NOT network accessible.
-So if you have data on RDS that you need to access via an application on your local computer, RCOS cannot provide this.
+You can also access RCOS from an Artemis session, as RCOS is ‘mounted’ (appears as an accessible drive) on the Artemis HPC.
+Data can thus be easily moved between RCOS and Artemis using a variety of methods such as ‘cp’, ‘scp’, ‘rsync’ etc. However, RCOS is not easily network accessible on Windows and OSX.
+So if you have data on RDS that you need to access via an application on your local computer, it can be harder to do this with RCOS.

 ***Classic RDS*** is a Windows-style data storage service accessible as a network drive on Windows, Mac and Linux systems.
 Network accessibility is handy if you often access your RDS data locally.
 You can read RDS data into local applications, or easily drag and drop files between your local hard drive (or USB/external hard drive) and classic RDS.
 Transfer of data between ‘classic’ RDS and Artemis is more difficult, and thus not the recommended data storage option for you if you are a frequent HPC user or work with large datasets.

 There are clearly advantages and disadvantages to both.
 If you feel you need the flexibility of both, currently the best approach is to create two DashR projects, one with RCOS and one with ‘classic’ RDS.
-ICT will be implementing a more seamless RDS in the future.
+ICT will be implementing a more seamless RDS in the future!

 # Practicing Data Transfer

 There are a lot of data transfer tools and tricks out there, and which you use depends on where you want to move to and from (eg from your local computer to Artemis, from Artemis to RDS, etc) as well as your own personal preferences.
 Today you will gain an understanding of how to choose a good method, and gain practice in some of these methods following a ‘case study’ approach.

-**Case study***:You are an animal genetics (student/post-doc/professor – put on whichever 'hat' feels best!).
+**Case study**:You are an animal genetics researcher (student/post-doc/professor).
 You have performed some genome sequencing on a new dog sample which has an inherited disease, and need to analyse the data ASAP and send the results to your collaborator to present at a conference next week.
-The files you need are in assorted locations, but you need to get them all onto Artemis for processing.
-And of course, to back them all up onto the RDS!
+The files you need are in assorted locations, but you need to get them all on to Artemis for processing.
+And of course, back them all up on to the RDS!

 # Setup

-f you are not already connected to Artemis, please establish a connection now.
+If you are not already connected to Artemis, please establish a connection now.
 Mac users can use their native terminal app, Windows users will need a shell emulator.
 Please see the software [setup instruction here]({{ page.root }}/setup) and the [Connecting to Artemis section here](https://sydney-informatics-hub.github.io/training.artemis.introhpc/01-intro/index.html)

 Even if you have your own Artemis and/or RDS account, please use our training unikeys/logins for the day.
 If you have not yet been assigned one, please let one of our staff know.
 These logins are